 - Spending money, time, and energy in the wrong place with little or no ROI

 Do you know how cashiers learn to identify counterfeit money?
 They study real money, examining every detail.
 In the same way, you need to be intimately familiar with the key details that signal a prospect is able and likely to buy your product or service.
-These details will vary depending on your product or service offering, but generally, they include demographics (age, income, location, education, and profession), interests or hobbies, and/or behaviors.
+In the marketing world, we call this a Buyer Persona.
+The Buyer Persona description will vary depending on your product or service offering, but generally it includes demographics (age, income, location, education, and profession), interests or hobbies, and/or behaviors.
 Often, there is more than one type of person who will buy from you.
 The key is to identify all the different types in as much detail as possible and prioritize they types by optimum reward (How much is each type likely to be worth?).
 Once you know these details you will be able to qualify prospects quickly, allowing you to target your resources more wisely with less waste.
 Lastly, remember your ideal customer’s details can change over time, so be sure to review them at least annually and adjust based on past customer experience.

 The more you know the details of your ideal customer(s), the easier it is to write relevant messages.
 The more relevant a message is, the more likely your ideal customer will read it and respond.
+A detailed Persona Messaging plan outlines the key pain points of your ideal client, what motivates them to purchase your goods or services, and how your value propositions solves their need.
 For example, if you are a chiropractor, one ideal customer might be a man in a physically demanding job that is experiencing back pain.
 Knowing this, good message might be an advertisement of a man with a tool belt holding his lower back that talks about how chiropractic care can fix his back.
 This is more likely to get attention than the picture of a family and a message about general wellness.
 Why?
 The ad both presents and solves a personal need, delivering the right message to the right prospect.

 No matter how well-written and compelling a message is, it won’t benefit your business if your ideal customer never sees it.
 For example, placing the working man lower back ad described above in woman’s magazine or website is not likely to garner a huge response.
 Likewise, you may have the best website ever created, but if it can’t be found on the first page of search results for topics/keywords relevant to your product or service offering, you are losing customers.
 A good marketing plan identifies what mediums and places your ideal customers frequent and places the right message in the right place.